Ford Crown Victoria Police Interceptor: Interior

 CVPIs came standard with manual cloth bucket seats, despite having the shifter on the steering column.
 This gap between seats is generally filled by a console holding radios, controls for emergency equipment, large firearms, and often a laptop computer or mobile data terminal.
 A velour split-bench seat was optional, with a power-adjustable driver's seat being optional on both the split bench and standard bucket seats.
-All front seat choices came with stab-proof seat backs.
+All front bucket seats came with stab-proof seat backs.
 The rear seats were offered as a standard vinyl bench, however, both cloth and velour rear seats were optional.
 CVPIs came standard with heavy-duty flooring, but this could be removed in favor of carpeting.
 All CVPIs had a non-leather wrapped steering wheel, with cruise control being an available option throughout the model run.
 All CVPIs came standard with a basic four-preset AM/FM radio, however, there was the option to add either a cassette deck or CD player.
 The CVPI also had a calibrated 140 mph speedometer.
 The trunk release button was located in the center of the dashboard as opposed to being on the driver door panel (some units were fitted with both of these).
 The CVPI was available with "dark mode", which disabled overhead interior lighting upon opening a door.

-Identification

-One way to distinguish most P71s is the small "Police Interceptor" badge that replaces the standard "Crown Victoria" markings on the trunk lid, although the Street Appearance Package (SAP) versions forego this badge, using the standard Crown Victoria marking.
-Police Interceptor badges are now available for purchase online, so this identifying technique is not as reliable as it once was.

-SAP cars also use chrome trim rather than the black trim of normal CVPIs.
-P71s can also be identified by the dual exhaust and an analog 140 mph speedometer.
-The CVPI has an additional interior trunk release in the center of the dashboard with a prominent warning decal right below it, while the civilian version has it only on the driver's door.

-All second-generation Crown Victorias made for civilian use have a five-digit horizontal keypad (known as SecuriCode) above the driver-side door handle, which can be used to lock/unlock the car and open its trunk.
-All P70, 71, and 72 Crown Victorias are assembled without this keyless entry system, so unless the driver door was damaged and had an improper replacement door installed, any Crown Victoria with a keypad is a civilian one, while any one without a keypad is a P70, 71, or 72 fleet Crown Victoria.
-The only completely infallible way to identify a CVPI is to look for the code "P71" in the VIN, or "P7B", as it was renamed in 2010.

-Police Interceptors have the characters "P71" as the model code in the VIN, or "P7B" for 2010+ models, instead of P70 (stretched wheelbase), P72 (commercial heavy duty/taxi and fleet vehicles), P73 (base), P74 (LX), or P75 (1992 touring sedan).